Destinations Italy Umbria & Le Marche

 Assisi

-The Giotto frescoes are the reason people come to Umbria.
-Two churches stacked on top of each other; the upper one has the famous St Francis cycle.
+The Giotto frescoes are what you come to Assisi for.
+Two churches stacked on top of each other; the upper one has the St Francis cycle.
 Go first thing in the morning before the tour groups arrive.
 Free; modest dress required (cover shoulders and knees).

 Free entry8 a.m. openingDress code